 What is DNA?

-1. Casework - These are cases where there is a known accused and comparisons can be made between reference samples and crime sample evidence material.
+- Cases with a known suspect: comparisons can be made between reference samples and crime sample evidence material.

-Scottish DNA Database
+Crimes without suspects: The Scottish DNA Database

 When a suspect is arrested the Police have the right to take a DNA sample from them.
 The sample is usually a mouth swab.
 All such samples are analysed and the profiles stored on the Scottish DNA Database in Dundee.
 They are also sent to the UK National DNA Database in Birmingham.

 The DNA database can help to solve undetected cases where there is no suspect.
 For crimes without a suspect, DNA profiles obtained from objects or body fluids found at crime scenes can also be sent to the DNA Databases, to see if the profile matches any of the DNA profiles from arrested people who are subsequently convicted.
 Finding a match between samples from crimes and samples taken from convicted people is used to help solve volume and serious crime.

 DNA profiling can be used to help determine whether or not a particular man is likely to be the child’s biological father.
 The same process can also help determine whether a child has been conceived as a result of familial rape or incest.

 Where other means of identifying a body are not successful, or inconclusive, DNA profiling can be used.
 Comparing the DNA profile from a body to DNA profiles from parents, or from personal items, can help confirm the identity of the body.